 No public interest dimension so could not be dealt with as a WB complaint, or was instead assessed and investigated as a service complaint 0 Assessed and investigated as a whistleblowing complaint.
-2 Not capable of resolution by the City Council (i.e. outside our jurisdiction) 2
+5 Not capable of resolution by the City Council (i.e. outside our jurisdiction) 2

 - 2.3.
 It is apparent that both staff and members of the public have confidence in the Council and are willing to raise concerns.
 The electronic facilities for logging complaints through the dedicated whistleblowing mailbox and through website forms remain the preferred method of communication.
 The publicity arrangements for whistleblowing also appear to be embedded and working well. - 2.4.
 Every effort is made to maintain confidentiality where requested.
 When this is not possible complainants are advised and provided with the reasons.
 Complainants' details are not disclosed until they are made aware of how they will be used.
 This allows officers to follow up on concerns raised and to provide progress updates and feedback when a case is concluded.
 This approach instils trust and confidence in the arrangements in place and fosters a relationship of openness and accountability. - 2.5.
-The policy forms an essential part of newly appointed staff induction training and contained in the information pack issued.
-It is easily accessible on the Council's intranet and internet sites.
-Posters are also placed on staff notice boards to remind them about their responsibilities and the importance of whistleblowing at work.
-Periodic reminders are also issued to remind and update staff. - 2.6.
-The Council's Whistleblowing Policy and Procedures can be easily accessed through our website.
+The policy is part of staff induction training and is easily accessible on the Council's website.
+It should be noted that the Audit and Risk Committee are currently reviewing the Fraud and Corruption Policy and Anti Bribery Policy.
+The Whistleblowing Policy will be reviewed further once this has been completed to ensure they are aligned and compliment the overall arrangements.